Peter Gunn

-Peter Gunn is notable for being the first televised detective program whose character was created for television, instead of adapted from other media.
+According to Vincent Terrace, Peter Gunn was the first detective series whose character was created especially for television, instead of adapted from other media.

-The series is probably best remembered today for its music, including the iconic "Peter Gunn Theme", which was nominated for an Emmy Award and two Grammys for Henry Mancini.
-Subsequently it was performed and recorded by many jazz, rock and blues musicians.
-The progressive rock band Emerson, Lake & Palmer recorded the song adding synthesizers.
-The series was number 17 in the Nielsen ratings for the 1958–1959 TV season and number 29 for the 1960-61 TV season.
+The series is probably best remembered today for its music by film and television composer Henry Mancini, including the iconic "Peter Gunn Theme", which was nominated for an Emmy Award and two Grammys for Mancini.
+Subsequently the theme has been performed and recorded by many jazz, rock and blues musicians.
+The progressive rock band Emerson, Lake & Palmer recorded the song, adding synthesizers.
+The series was number 17 in the Nielsen ratings for the 1958–59 TV season and number 29 for the 1960–61 TV season.